 In Oklahoma City, aerospace is not an upstart industry or a hope for the future.
 Aviation is in our DNA.
 Since Wiley Post, a native Oklahoman, made history with the first solo flight around the world in 1933, Oklahoma has been on the cutting edge of aviation.

-The numbers speak for themselves with more than 230 public- and private-sector aviation and aerospace firms in OKC, the industry directly or indirectly supports more than 67,600 workers and the production of $8.2 billion in goods and services.
+The numbers speak for themselves with more than 290 public- and private-sector aviation and aerospace firms in OKC that employee more than 43,250 workers and the production of $11.6 billion in goods and services.

 The story of aerospace in Oklahoma City is more than raw numbers and size.
 The story of aerospace in Oklahoma City is also about diversity.

 The biggest names in aerospace have operations in Oklahoma City, including Boeing Aerospace, Pratt & Whitney, Lockheed Martin Aircraft, Northrop Grumman, General Electric Aviation, Field Aerospace and AAR Aircraft Services.
 But the region’s aerospace activities are also evolving into high-growth areas like unmanned systems, where Kratos Defense & Space Solutions is establishing a strategic hub.

 Meanwhile, Oklahoma City is continuing to develop as a key hub for aircraft maintenance, repair, and overhaul (MRO) operations, thanks in large part to the presence of Tinker Air Force Base.
 Recent estimates indicate that 78 companies employ more than 4,700 workers for these services in the Greater Oklahoma City region.
 These firms produce $1.3 billion in total output of goods and services annually and provide more than $370 million in labor income to employees.